-All full-time and some part-time, active associates are eligible for Sysco-sponsored benefits.
+All full-time and some part-time, active colleagues are eligible for Sysco-sponsored benefits.

 You may cover:

 Before you begin enrollment, be sure to have your dependents’ information with you, including Social Security numbers and birth dates.
-While dependent information will carry forward to 2017, it is your responsibility to ensure that your dependent information is accurate and that your dependent is eligible for benefits under Sysco’s plans.
+It is your responsibility to ensure that your dependent information is accurate and that your dependent is eligible for benefits under Sysco’s plans.
 During enrollment, you will also be required to designate your beneficiaries for benefits, such as AD&D insurance and Basic Life insurance, if you have not already designated beneficiaries.
 Beneficiary designation for Life and AD&D is electronic.

 Please make sure you have verified all information on your covered dependents (spelling of name, date of birth and SSN) as this information is used to create the statement reflecting the coverage you had under Sysco for the year and this information is provided to the government.
 Information on your dependents must match their Social Security card.

 You will enroll for your Sysco benefits through the Total Rewards Café.
-Look for the Total Rewards Café button on the homepage of SyscoBenefits.com which will take you to the Total Rewards Café (enrollment system), where you will be required to log in to access your personalized enrollment record.
+Look for the Total Rewards Café link on SyscoBenefits.com which will take you to the enrollment system on the Total Rewards Café, where you will be required to log in to access your personalized enrollment record.
 You may also enroll by calling the Sysco Benefits Center at 1-800-55-SYSCO.
 Representatives are available Monday–Friday, 7 a.m.–7 p.m.
 Central Time.

 No. The enrollment system is available from home or work.